 The decarbonization movement is also gaining traction around the world as global environmental problems are becoming more severe.
 With a growing demand for environmentally conscious products and greater interest in sustainability issues, we have also identified new trends to more effective use of our limited resources, including extending the lifecycle of construction machinery and allowing different parties to share machinery with less impact on the environment only when they need it.

 Shifting to a stable profit structure

 In order to respond to these changes in society and customers needs, Hitachi Construction Machinery is currently shifting our business model from one centered on the sales of new machinery to a value chain model that focuses on the entire life cycle of construction machinery, including parts and services, rental, used equipment, parts remanufacturing, and finance.
-This has resulted in the stabilization of our company’s profit structure, with the sales from our value chain business rising in 2019 to account for 41% of our total sales.
+This has resulted in the stabilization of our company’s profit structure, with the sales from our value chain business rising in fiscal 2021 to account for 40% of our total sales.

 Driving our global business

 with human talents

 With 73 of the 80 consolidated subsidiaries of Hitachi Construction Machinery Group located outside of Japan, we foster a diverse range of cultures and values within the organization.
 In order to ensure that all employees are able to harness their individuality while working in the same direction and strongly advancing business, we have codified the "Kenkijin Spirit" as the common principle of Hitachi Construction Machinery Group.
 As a close and reliable partner, each and every employee is driving business globally by providing their ideas and services to solve our customers’ on-site issues as part of our effort to realize our brand concept "Reliable solutions."